THE APPARATUS

 To achieve linear precision, Paul engineered an overhead system: a suspended rack holding over 100 individual tubes, each filled with tinted resin and released simultaneously by gravity.

 The apparatus is calibrated to his studio in Rockaway Beach.
-Each tube must release at the exact moment, with consistent flow rate and viscosity.
+Each tube must release at the same moment, with consistent flow rate and viscosity.
 A single stuck valve, uneven release, or miscalculated cure time can compromise the entire piece.
 There is no correcting mid-process.
-The work succeeds or fails in one irreversible pass.
+The work is developed in one irreversible pass.

 THE PROCESS